-In this section, BHA defines commodities and services as any purchased materials, services, or equipment that directly benefit beneficiaries.
+In this section, BHA defines commodities and services as any purchased materials, services, or equipment that directly benefit participants.
 Commodities and services are critical in implementing activities, and includes procuring financial services.
 The below requirements apply to all applications that include procuring, warehousing, or transporting commodities or procuring services.
 When procuring, transporting, storing, and distributing USAID-restricted commodities and pharmaceuticals, applicants must follow the applicable USAID regulations, including ADS Chapter 310 (Source and Nationality), ADS Chapter 312 (Restricted and Ineligible Goods), ADS Chapter 313 (Ineligible Suppliers), 22 CFR 228, and 22 CFR 211, as they may affect the activity design, budget, timing of award, or timely activity implementation and post-award administration.

-Refer to Section 11 of the Common Requirements of the EAGs for additional details on BHA requirements for fertilizers, insecticides, pesticides, and human and veterinary pharmaceuticals.
+Refer to Section 11 of the Common Requirements of the EAGs for additional details on BHA requirements for livestock, seeds, seedlings and cuttings, fertilizers, insecticides, pesticides, insecticide treated materials and human and veterinary pharmaceuticals.